MisterBrash/4U-2D_Arrays/README.md

 > 5
 ```

 To determine the full length, you need to _traverse_ the arrays.
-See the task (below) where you will code this.
+See [the practice](./.lesson/PRACTICE.md) where you will code this.

 ## Ragged Arrays